SimonLenhart/BachelorProject/README.md

 # Prototype for Gesture-Based Ticket Vending Machine

-This folder contains the my bachelorproject, which was developed at the Human Computer Interaction department of the University of Konstanz.
+This folder contains my bachelorproject, which was developed at the Human Computer Interaction department of the University of Konstanz.

 ## Development
 The project topic was "Touch-less interaction with a ticket vending machine".
-In order to examine possible interaction types and corresponding technologies, a literatur analysis was done in the preceding bachelor seminar.
+In order to examine possible interaction types and corresponding technologies, a literature analysis was done in the preceding bachelor seminar.
 If you are interested in this seminar report, please contact me. <br />
 Finally, I decided to control the system only via hand/finger movements. <br />
 Those movements were captured by the Leap Motion controller.